meraki/automation-scripts/README.md

 **movedevices.py:** This script that can be used to move all devices from one organization to another.
 The script will only process devices that are part of a network.
 The networks of the source org need to exist in the destination org too.
 Use copynetworks.py if needed to create them.

-**mx_fwrules_to_csv.py** A simple example showing how to use the Meraki Dashboard API library to GET MX L3 firewall rules from a provided network and output to CSV.
+**mx_fwrules_to_csv.py:** A simple example showing how to use the Meraki Dashboard API library to GET MX L3 firewall rules from a provided network and output to CSV.

+**mxfirewallcontrol.py:** Script to display, modify and create backups of MX Layer 3 firewall rulesets.
+Can be used as a command line utility or a backend process for a custom management portal.
+See also mxfirewallcontrol.py_manual.docx and mxfirewallcontrol_example_input_file.txt in this directory.

+**mxfirewallcontrol.py_manual.docx:** Manual for mxfirewallcontrol.py.

+**mxfirewallcontrol_example_input_file.txt:** Example input file for mxfirewallcontrol.py.

 **setlocation.py:** Sets the street address and optionally the map marker of all devices in a network or organization.
 To be more easily clickable, devices will be placed in a spiral around a seed location.
 There is an option to preserve marker location for MR access points, to avoid breaking wireless map layout.